arielgee/Sage-Like/.misc/tasks.md

 	* saved/restored to/from the TreeFeedsData
 * add ? (like in prefs) to summary item about filter to find feed that are not updated => changed to a dotted underline
 * the reapply filter stay red if changing the root folder while tree is still loading => abort previous tree feed processing when a new process is initiated.
----

-## Now
-* open in private window message. modify incognitoErrorMessage() to request permission like in RequiredPermissions class.
+* open in private window. request permission like in RequiredPermissions class. => private browsing is not a 'permission'. there is isAllowedIncognitoAccess() but decided not to use it
-> STANDING TASK: Check the </select> control in the preferences page.
-Are the colors of the </option> in dark mode are readable when hoverd
----

-## Next
 * error in background when opening an item from the listView from feed: https://feeds.buzzsprout.com/192305.rss 00:43:42.369 Uncaught (in promise) TypeError: DOMParser.parseFromString: 'audio/mpeg' (value of argument 2) is not a valid value for enumeration SupportedType. discoverFeeds moz-extension://9bf05b45-83f3-44a6-b622-56a939284523/background.js:352